etherkit/MorseArduino/README.md

 /*
  * Morse::reset()
  *
- * Halts and sending in progress, empties the message buffer, and resets the
+ * Halts any sending in progress, empties the message buffer, and resets the
  * Morse state machine.
  *
  */